umairsyed613/EFDbFactory.Sql/README.md

 You can create readonly context and read-write with transaction

 # How to get it
+You can get it from NuGet - just install the [EFDbFactory.Sql](https://www.nuget.org/packages/EFDbFactory.Sql/)

 # How to use it
 Dependency Injection